CLAUDIA RIVERO

 The next day, I contacted the good Samaritan, and she agreed to meet us at Levi Strauss Park near the gas station.
 We waited for her, but she did not show up.
 I called her, but she did not answer.
 I texted her, and she finally replied, saying she was having problems at the shelter and would not be able to meet us.
 The same thing happened over the next three days.
 We made one last attempt before returning home, but she stood us up again.
 We tried Facetiming, but she did not answer.

-Although investigators found her credible, it is unclear why neither the good Samaritan nor her co-worker called 911 while the young woman was with them.
+Although investigators found her credible, it remains unclear why neither the good Samaritan nor her supposed co-worker called 911 while the young woman was with them.

 San Antonio Police said detectives went to bus stops, apartment complexes, hotels, and homeless shelters looking for any sign of Janteyl and her child.
 They also verified information at other locations mentioned by the good Samaritan.